-- 4. Pushing the tag will start a workflow to create a draft release on GitHub.
-You can follow the progress of the workflow on GitHub; once the workflow completes, there should be a new draft release. - 5.
+- 6. Log into ReadTheDocs, visit the Versions tab, and activate the new version.
+Ensure that the build completes; if there's a problem, you may need to correct the build configuration, roll back and re-tag the release. - 7.
 Edit the GitHub release.
 Add release notes (you can use the text generated by towncrier).
-Check the pre-release checkbox (if necessary). - 6.
+Check the pre-release checkbox (if necessary). - 8.
 Double check everything, then click Publish.
-This will trigger a publication workflow on GitHub. - 7.
-Wait for the package to appear on PyPI.
+This will trigger a publication workflow on GitHub.

+7. Wait for the package to appear on PyPI.